-d) Wildlife Institute of India
+▶ Wildlife Institute of India

-- Wildlife Institute of India (WII) was established in 1986 in Dehradun as an autonomous institute of the Ministry. - Its primary mandates are to: - 1.
-Carry out scientific and applied research on various issues of wildlife and biodiversity conservation, - 2.
-Develop wildlife and biodiversity conservation, - 3.
-Develop wildlife science as a discipline through academic activities, - 4.
-Build capacity in the field of wildlife management and conservation planning, and - 5.
-Provide technical inputs to MoEFCC and other international organizations.
+- It was established in 1986 in Dehradun as an autonomous institute of the Ministry. - Its primary mandates are to: - ◆ Carry out scientific and applied research on various issues of wildlife and biodiversity conservation, - Develop wildlife and biodiversity conservation, - Develop wildlife science as a discipline through academic activities, - Build capacity in the field of wildlife management and conservation planning, and - Provide technical inputs to MoEFCC and other international organizations.

-e) National Green Tribunal
+► National Green Tribunal

-- The National Green Tribunal (NGT) was set up in 2010 under the NGT Act, 2010.
-It is a statutory body. - The Tribunal shall not be bound by the procedure laid down under the Code of Civil Procedure, 1908, but shall be guided by principles of natural justice. - The Tribunal is mandated to make an endeavour for disposal of applications or appeals finally within 6months of filing. - NGT has five places of sitting, i.e. the Principal Bench in Delhi and Zonal Benches in Pune, Kolkata, Bhopal and Chennai.
+- It was set up in 2010 under the NGT Act, 2010.
+It is a statutory body. - The Tribunal shall not be bound by the procedure laid down under the Code of Civil Procedure, 1908, but shall be guided by principles of natural justice.

+- The Tribunal is mandated to make an endeavour for disposal of applications or appeals finally within 6months of filing. - NGT has five places of sitting, i.e. the Principal Bench in Delhi and Zonal Benches in Pune, Kolkata, Bhopal and Chennai.
 Apart from this, the Tribunal holds three circuit Benches at Shimla, Shillong and Jodhpur.

-International Tropical Timber Organization
+► International Tropical Timber Organization

-- The International Tropical Timber Agreement (ITTA) was negotiated under United Nation Conference for Trade and Development (UNCTAD) auspices to provide an effective framework for cooperation and consultation among countries producing and consuming tropical timber promote the expansion and diversification of international trade in tropical timber and the improvement of structural conditions in the tropical timber market; promote and support research and development to improve forest management and wood utilization. - The ITTA, 1983 established the International Tropical Timber Organization (ITTO) whose headquarter is at Yokohama, Japan. - At present, the ITTO has 73 members divided into two categories; producer countries (35 members) and consumer countries (38 members). - India is a founder member (producer country category).
+- The International Tropical Timber Agreement (ITTA) was negotiated under United Nation Conference for Trade and Development (UNCTAD) auspices to provide an effective framework for cooperation and consultation among countries producing and consuming tropical timber promote the expansion and diversification of international trade in tropical timber and the improvement of structural conditions in the tropical timber market; promote and support research and development to improve forest management and wood utilization. - The ITTA, 1983 established the International Tropical Timber Organization (ITTO) whose headquarter is at Yokohama, Japan. - India is a founder member (producer country category).

-International Network of Bamboo and Rattan
+▶ International Network of Bamboo and Rattan